Moses-Morris/Embedded-System-Design-and-IOT/LCD/README.md

 Embedded System design and IOT

-LCD
+LCD in ESD's
+e

 how to setup LCD

-1.
-Introduction to LCD.
+1. Introduction to LCD.
-2.
-Pin details and Descriptions.
+2. Pin details and Descriptions.
-3.
-Schematics
+3. Schematics
-4.
-Program.
+4. Program.

 What is LCD :

 Liquid Crystal Display.
 This is an optical device that has light-modulating properties of liquid crystals combined with polarizers.
 Liquid crystals don't emit light directly.
 They use a backlight or reflector to produce images in color or monochrome…Has a back light.